The artwork for this set comes from Axel Giménez, StarCrusader and my own photos and scans.

 I’m not sure why, but it seems to me that the “cheap repaints” of the Masters of the Universe toyline are among the most memorable action figures.
 Faker, Stinkor and Moss Man were all entirely made from recycled molds, and yet they seem to be among the most memorable figures in the toyline.
 Maybe it’s because Mattel tried to make up for that fact by giving them audacious colors (Faker), a powerful and funky smell (Stinkor) or prickly “fur” (Moss Man).

 My memories of playing with Stinkor as a kid are permanently etched in my brain, and for good reason.
 Smell, more than any other of the five senses, is associated with memory.
-For me a familiar smell is like a very brief trip in a time machine back to the past.
+For most people, a familiar smell is like a very brief trip in a time machine back to the past.

 Stinkor quickly dominated my toy area.
 As soon as I opened the box where I stored my collection of He-Man and G.I.
 Joe figures, I was immediately hit in the face with the evil odor of Stinkor, a sharp and pungent reminder of his existence, even when he wasn’t immediately in sight.